aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 Here's an example where we have two separate functions to resolve `getTodo` and `listTodos` fields within the `Query` type.
 For completion, we use Scalar type utilities to generate the right output based on our schema definition.

-!!! note "All type and field cases will be converted to snake_case to match Python idioms"
-    For example, `getTodo` field will match a function named `get_todo`.

 === "app.py"

     ```python hl_lines="3-4 8 30-31 38-39 46"